Centralizers of Hamiltonian circle actions on rational ruled surfaces: When J S1 is homotopy equivalent to the union of two orbits

-Let us now recall the Hopf-Borel theorem (see~\cite{McCleary} Theorem 6.36). \begin{thm}(Hopf-Borel) Let k be a field of characteristic p where p may be zero or a prime.
+The algebra structure of $P^{alg,*}$ can be determined using the Hopf-Borel theorem.
+Let $\hat t$, $\hat x_{2}$, and $\hat y_{2}$ be the duals of the generators of degree $1$, and let $\hat w$ be the dual of the generator $w=[x_2,y_2]$ of degree~$2$. \begin{thm}[Hopf-Borel, see~\cite{McCleary} Theorem 6.36] Let k be a field of characteristic p where p may be zero or a prime.
 A connected Hopf algebra $H$ over $k$ is said to be monogenic if $H$ is generated as an algebra by 1 and one homogeneous element $x$ of degree strictly greater than 0.
-If $H$ is a monogenic Hopf algebra, then \begin{enumerate} \item if $p \neq 2$ and degree $x$ is odd, then $H \cong \Lambda(x)$, \item if $p \neq 2$ and degree $x$ is even, then $H \cong k[x] /\left\langle x^{s}\right\rangle$ where $s$ is a power of p or is infinite i.e $H \cong k[x]$, \item if $p=2$, then $H \cong k[x] /\left\langle x^{s}\right\rangle$ where $s$ is a power of 2 or is infinite. \end{enumerate} \end{thm}

-As $P^{alg,*}$ is an associative, graded commutative Hopf algebra of finite type, the Hopf-Borel theorem (see~\cite{McCleary} Theorem 6.36) implies that $P^{alg,*}$ is a tensor product of monogenic Hopf algebras.
+If $H$ is a monogenic Hopf algebra, then \begin{enumerate} \item if $p \neq 2$ and degree $x$ is odd, then $H \cong \Lambda(x)$, \item if $p \neq 2$ and degree $x$ is even, then $H \cong k[x] /\left\langle x^{s}\right\rangle$ where $s$ is a power of p or is infinite i.e $H \cong k[x]$, \item if $p=2$, then $H \cong k[x] /\left\langle x^{s}\right\rangle$ where $s$ is a power of 2 or is infinite. \end{enumerate} Moreover, any associative, graded commutative Hopf algebra of finite type over $k$ is a tensor product of monogenic Hopf algebras. \end{thm} From the discussion above, the Hopf algebra $P^{alg,*}$ satisfies the conditions of the Hopf-Borel theorem.
 For a field $k$ of characteristic $p$ different from $2$, including $p=0$, $P^{alg,*}$ contains a subalgebra of the form

 where $s$ is a power of $p$ or is infinite.
 Suppose $s=p^n\geq 3$ is finite.
 Then, the rank of $A^i$ would coincide with the rank of $P^{alg,i}$ up to degree $i=2s-1$, and we would have $A^i=0$ for $i\geq 2s$.
 Therefore, we would need $4$ more generators of degree $2s$ to account for the rank of $P^{alg,2s}$, and their pairwise products would imply that $\rk P^{alg,4s}>4$.
 This contradiction shows that $s$ must be infinite and that the rank of $A^i$ equals the rank of $P^{alg,i}$ for all $i\geq 0$.
 Consequently, for a field $k$ of characteristic $p\neq 2$, the $k$-algebra $P^{alg,*}$ is isomorphic to